 - Theatre-Based Research Design for Vulnerable Contexts and Marginalised Communities

 – POSTPONED until spring 2021

 Led by Dr. Nena Mocnik, Université de Cergy-Pontoise

 Participants will be introduced to the philosophy and practice of theatre-based methodological approach, applied to social science research in vulnerable contexts (post-war, natural disasters, etc.) and marginalized communities (survivors of political violence, refugees, victims of on-going political oppressions etc.).
 We will first examine the ethical concerns of work in such context and question the (unbalanced) role of the researcher and research participants.
 In the second part of the workshop, students will learn hands-on some of the techniques and approaches from applied drama and community theatre.
 At the end we will draw some directions into how to collect, analyze and disseminate data, gathered through primarily non-verbal research principles.

 This conference is organized by the Human Rights Institute (Binghamton University), Ellyn Uram Kaschak Institute for Social Justice for Women and Girls (Binghamton University), Helena Kennedy Centre for International Justice (Sheffield Hallam University), and Vanessa Farr, Women’s International League for Peace and Freedom (WILPF) Academic Network.

-Cosponsors include: Association of Human Rights Institutes (AHRI); Kim Evanoski; Department of Women, Gender, and Sexuality Studies (BU); the Harpur Dean's Office; the Citizenship, Rights, and Cultural Belonging Transdisciplinary Area of Excellence; Department of History (BU); Department of Theatre (BU); Convocation Committee (BU); Middle East and North Africa Program (BU).
+Co-sponsors include: Association of Human Rights Institutes (AHRI); Kim Evanoski; Department of Women, Gender and Sexuality Studies (Binghamton University); the Harpur Dean's Office; the Citizenship, Rights, and Cultural Belonging Transdisciplinary Area of Excellence; Department of History (Binghamton University); Department of Theatre (Binghamton University); Convocation Committee (BU); Middle East and North Africa Program (Binghamton University).